waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Route 38/39 Mechanics & Exploration
 - Southern Path (Row 14-16) reachable via Row 13 ledges.
 Exit North at (9, 14).
 - Route 39 North-South: Row 7 wall has a gap at X=12.
-- Suicune Trigger: Scripted overworld sighting.
-Search northern fence line and ledges.
+- Suicune Trigger (Route 38): Scripted overworld sighting.
+Located near the ledge by the Miltank farm.
+Walk the northern path (Rows 4-5) and the ledge perimeter.

-# Reflection (Turn 20608)
-- Root Hypothesis Test: The "isolated pocket" theory was a false constraint.
-Conclusively disproved.
-- Lesson: Prioritize mental map connectivity over visual intuition when planning routes around obstacles.
-- Maintenance: Tool 'navigate_fly_map_v2' refined.
-- Strategy: Walk the northern fence line (rows 8-9) and ledge area (X=5-15) to trigger scripted flee.
+- Connectivity: Area West of X=10 is reachable from East via Row 14 (9, 14 to 10, 14).
+Row 14 is reachable from North via Row 13 ledges (11-20, 13).